janisthx/DSA4262---dna1234/README.md

 ````

 ### 3. Install Pixi on Unix
 * Pixi is a fast, modern package manager for creating reproducible environments.
-It manages all project dependencies through a single `pixi.toml` file, ensuring consisten setups across systems.
+It manages all project dependencies through a single `pixi.toml` file, ensuring consistent setups across systems.

 * To get started, install Pixi on your AWS Ubuntu instance before running any project commands:
 ````